bramleyjl/mtgv-api/README.md

 ## Usage

 ### Script Entry
-To user MTG Script Automater, enter your desired text into the box and click the *Submit* button.
+To use MTG Script Automater, enter your desired text into the box and click the *Submit* button.
 Card names that you wish to pull must be explicitly denoted with square brackets(**[]**), like this:
 ```
 [Serra Angel]
 ```